hysze/COMP-1510-Term-Project/README.md

 codes.

 And my apology.
 I underestimated the time required for this term project, and perhaps do not have enough time to update the flowchart.
+If you eventually do not see an updated one, that means I fail to update the flowchart by the due date.

 ## Inclusion of manadatory elements
 | appropriate? | appropriate use of ...                  | module    | line no. | comments                                                                                                                                                                                                                    |